Jessicavazm/t3-revision-part1/README.md

 - node --watch: does the same as Nodemon but it's already built in Node.
 How to use: node --watch path_to_file.
 How to run: npm run dev
 - JSDoc: Automatically creates JSDoc
 - prompt-sync: Package used to get input from user.
+- npm audit: checks for any vulnerabilities on packages that have been installed.

 ### Error handling in JS
 - In JavaScript the try, catch, throw, finally blocks are used to handle errors.